We would stand on the lawn

 customs of social investment,

-when we walk into a separate place
+when we walk into a separate

 with petty cash